BlankSpruce/gersemi/README.md

 #### How to format custom commands for which path to definition can't be guaranteed to be stable? (e.g external dependencies not managed by CMake)

-You can provide stub definitions that will be used only as an input for gersemi.
-Example:
+You can either implement [extension](#extensions) or provide stub definitions that will be used only as an input for gersemi.
+Example of stub definition:
 ```yaml
 # ./.gersemirc
 definitions: [./src/cmake/stubs, ...] # ... other paths that might contain actual definitions